Russia's military casualties top 1 million in 3-year-old war, Ukraine says

 “We are deeply convinced that it is the job of the Europeans … to keep supporting Ukraine, and we want to lead the way and demonstrate corresponding responsibility,” he added.

-Associated Press writers Nicole Winfield in Rome and Geir Moulson in Berlin contributed.
+Associated Press journalists Vasilisa Stepanenko in the Chernihiv region of Ukraine, Nicole Winfield in Rome and Geir Moulson in Berlin contributed.

 Credit: AP